-We set out below the taxes that our businesses bore in 2017 - which represents a cost to the Group - and the taxes our businesses collected and remitted to tax authorities in 2017.
-Together these represent the total tax contribution of the Group (£2,903 million) to the societies and economies in which our businesses operate and invest.
-In addition, we have provided a comparison between the 2017 and 2016 total tax contribution for the six jurisdictions in which we pay the most tax and the historical total tax contribution for the past five years in the Appendix.
+We set out below in Figure 1 the taxes that our businesses bore in 2018 - which represents a cost to the Group - and, in Figure 2, the taxes our businesses collected and remitted to tax authorities in 2018.
+Together these represent the total tax contribution of the Group (£2,839 million) to the societies and economies in which our businesses operate and invest.
+In Appendix 1 we have provided a comparison and explanation of the differences between the 2018 and 2017 total tax contribution numbers.